 As possibly one of the most exciting items on the list, you are probably suddenly hungry just by reading that title.
-And no, it is not too good to be true; you really can make Mac-and-Cheese in a mug.
-It takes minutes, and only requires 4 ingredients, a mug, and a microwave.
-And since pasta is an energy rich food, this recipe is indescribably healthier than that fluorescent orange instant macaroni.
-Gone are the days of the vaguely cardboard-tasting macaroni: all hail the macaroni mug!
+And no, it is not too good to be true; you really can make mac and cheese in a mug.
+It takes minutes and requires only four ingredients, a mug and a microwave.
+And since pasta is an energy-rich food, this recipe is completely healthier than that fluorescent orange instant stuff.
+Gone are the days of the vaguely cardboard-tasting macaroni; all hail the macaroni mug!

 Salads are a classic health food and are honestly one of the most versatile foods out there.
 You want bacon in it?
 Sure!
 Fruit?
 Of course!
 Relentless amounts of spinach?
 Why not!
-You can even order them as a side at almost any restaurant, making them just as accessible as they are accesorizable.
-Salads are the gods of health foods, and even in small portions can really turn your day around with longer lasting energy, a better immune system, and feeling fuller longer.
+You can even order them as a side at almost any restaurant, making them just as accessible as they are easily accesorized.
+Salads are the gods of health foods, and even in small portions can really turn your day around with longer-lasting energy, a better immune system and feeling fuller longer.

-But it does get challenging sometimes, trying to pack salad for your day.
-Keeping your greens fresh and non-wilting, while also packaging the sauce, gets cumbersome and difficult.
+But it does get challenging sometimes trying to pack salad for your day.
+Keeping your greens fresh and non-wilting, while also packaging the dressing, gets cumbersome and difficult.
 So guess who’s here to the rescue?
 You guessed it: mason jars again!
-Say hello to Mason Jar Salads, an easily contained salad filled with veggies, protein, fiber, and antioxidants that will help you power through your classes.
-The best part, though, is that the mason jar allows you to layer your ingredients, meaning your sauce stays separated and your veggies stay crisp.
+Say hello to Mason Jar Salads, an easily contained salad filled with veggies, protein, fiber and antioxidants that will help you power through your classes.
+The best part, though, is that the mason jar allows you to layer your ingredients, meaning your dressing stays separate and your veggies stay crisp.
 Check out Holley Grainger’s blog for her salad ideas, and use it to make some of your own!